DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - 🔴**Asymmetric** encryption: process that uses different keys for encryption and decryption, and in which the decryption key is computationally not possible to determine given the encryption key itself
         - uses public and private key
         - In an asymmetric cryptosystem, the sender of a message encrypts the message using the recipient's public key.
 The recipient may then decrypt that message using their own private key, which only they should possess.
+        - total number of keys required to completely connect n parties using assymmetric cryptography is given by this formula:
+            - **n(2)** 🥇 Asymmetric cryptosystems use a pair of keys for each user.
+E.g with 1,000 users, the system will require 2,000 keys.
         - Asymmetric (AKA public key, since one key of a pair is available to anybody) algorithms provide convenient key exchange mechanisms and are scalable to very large numbers of users (addressing the two most significant challenges for users of symmetric cryptosystems)
         - Asymmetric cryptosystems avoid the challenge of sharing the same secret key between users, by using pairs of public and private keys to allow secure communication without the overhead of complex key distribution
         - **Public key**: one part of the matching key pair, which can be shared or published